AlanHohn/conversational-git/chapter-05.md

 anyway and then come back and fix them later.
 But Isabelle has another option.

-`git stash` creates what is essentially a temporary commit, but it doesn't apply it to the working copy.
-Instead, it returns the working copy to the previous "clean" state.
+`git stash` creates what is essentially a temporary commit, but it doesn't apply it to the working copy or upload it to the remote repository on a `push`.
+Instead, it keeps it in a special separate storage and returns the working copy to the previous "clean" state.

 Let's say things went down like this:

 {% highlight text %}
 cd ../harry
 git pull
-echo "Third down and 10" >> content-03
+echo "Third down and 10" >> content03
-git commit -am "Down and distance" git push cd ../isabelle echo "Third, Third Third" >> content-03
+git commit -am "Down and distance" git push cd ../isabelle echo "Third, Third Third" >> content03
 {% endhighlight %}

 At this point Isabelle wants to pull in Harry's change, presumably to run it.
 (I know,